sailormarc/network-science-assignments/README.md

 ## Compartmental models
 In this notebook we simulate the Susceptible-Infected (SI), Susceptible-Infected-Susceptible (SIS) and Susceptible-Infected-Recovered (SIR) dynamics on synthetic and real-life networks and investigate their properties.

-The notebooks are joint work with Christian Stoppani.